UBC-MDS/ds-toolbox/chapters/en/slides/module5/module5_02.md

 Notes:

+In this section,
+we will pretend that we are starting a new project.
+We want to see what the branches look like after cloning the repository for the first time.
+In the terminal,
-For this section we are going to simulate that we start working on a project.
-After cloning the repository for the first time we want to see what the branches look like.
-To see all branches as well as a graph indicating their relationship, we can type `git log --oneline --all --graph` in the terminal.
+type `git log —oneline —all —graph` to see all branches as well as a graph indicating their relationship.

+We can easily identify all of the different branches.
+For example, `origin/hosting-revisions`
-We can easily detect all the different branches (for example, `origin/hosting-revisions` means that the remote branch `hosting-revisions` it is in the commit 558114c)
+indicates that the remote branch `hosting-revisions` is in commit 558114c.

-You can use `space` on your keyboard to page down through the commit history and `b` to page up.
+You can use `space` on your keyboard to page down through the commit history and
+`b` to page up.
 Press `q` to exit back out to the terminal.

 ---